Dan Altavilla: Chicago White Sox

 On December 12, 2024, Altavilla signed a minor league contract with the Chicago White Sox.
 On March 25, 2025, Altavilla exercised an opt-out clause in his contract and was granted his release by the White Sox.
 On March 30, Altavilla re-signed with the White Sox on a minor league contract.
-In 20 appearances for the Triple-A Charlotte Knights, he posted a 1-1 record and 2.49 ERA with 18 strikeouts and seven saves across 21 2/3 innings pitched.
-Altavilla was released by the White Sox organization on May 24.
+In 20 appearances for the Triple-A Charlotte Knights, he posted a 1–1 record and 2.49 ERA with 18 strikeouts and seven saves across 21 2/3 innings pitched.
+Altavilla was released by the White Sox on May 24.
 On May 30, Altavilla again re-signed with Chicago, this time on a major league contract.
 In 28 appearances for Chicago, he recorded a 2.48 ERA with 21 strikeouts and two saves across 29 innings of work.
 Altavilla was designated for assignment by the White Sox on September 10.
 He was released by Chicago on September 12.

+Minnesota Twins

+On December 17, 2025, Altavilla signed a minor league contract with the Minnesota Twins.
+He was assigned to the Triple-A St. Paul Saints to begin the 2026 season, registering an 0-2 record and 7.32 ERA with 19 strikeouts across 19 2/3 innings pitched.
+Altavilla was released by the Twins organization on May 25, 2026.

+Kansas City Royals (second stint)

+On May 29, 2026, Altavilla signed a minor league contract with the Kansas City Royals.
+He made 20 relief appearances for the Triple–A Omaha Storm Chasers, compiling a 3–2 record and 5.11 ERA with 17 strikeouts across 24 2/3 innings pitched.
+On August 6, Altavilla was released by the Royals after exercising the opt–out clause in his contract.

+International career

+Altavilla pitched for the United States national baseball team at the 2024 WBSC Premier12, allowing a home run for his only run in 5 1/3 innings.

+Altavilla was added to the Italy national team roster for the 2026 World Baseball Classic.